Why China's crashing space station could land almost anywhere

 Once those visible streaks in the sky are seen, it'll let us know what region of the globe may be hit with the few, if any, surviving hunks of debris that make it all the way to the surface.
 But it will still be basically impossible to pinpoint a possible impact zone.

 "Typically, the portion with the visible 'streaks' in the sky will last from several seconds to perhaps a minute.
-But this occurs at a very high altitude, and the pieces will then take several more minutes to fall to Earth," explained Ted Muelhaupt, associate principal director of CORDS' Systems Analysis and Simulation Subdivision.
+But this occurs at a very high altitude, and the pieces will then take several more minutes to fall to Earth," said Ted Muelhaupt, associate principal director of CORDS' systems analysis and simulation subdivision.

 In other words, it's incredibly difficult to predict anything about the last moments of Tiangong-1 with much specificity.
 We do know, though, that it's very, very unlikely its debris will damage anyone or anything on Earth.
 There's only been one reported case of someone being hit by space junk, and no injuries were reported from that incident.